-Parodi et al (2006) observed that, throughout the history of epidemiology, there has been a struggle between two major points of view about disease causation and control: one oriented toward biology and mechanisms of causation, the other toward populations and their interactions with the environment (social, biotic, and abiotic).
-This tension is essential for the success of epidemiology.
-Epidemiologic research is based on the idea that 'causes' (exposures) and 'outcomes' (health events) are part of a complex web of relationships.
-Consequently, epidemiologists accept that there are multiple causes for almost every outcome and that a single cause can have multiple effects.
-This perspective is not shared by all health researchers.
-In the current era of great advances in understanding the genetic components of illnesses, a significant proportion of medical research is focused on identifying genes that are associated with disease, and on the characteristics of direct causal agents and how they interact with the genetic makeup of the host of interest.
-However, as Diez-Roux (1998a) points out, while it is true that genetic abnormalities are important precursors of many diseases, in terms of maintaining health, the real questions relate to the extent to which our current environmental exposures (Kanarek and

-Anderson, 2007) and lifestyles lead to genetic defects, as well as the extent to which these exposures and lifestyles allow specific genetic patterns to complete a sufficient cause of disease.
-(The concept of 'sufficient cause' is discussed in Section 1.6.1) Kaprio (2000) describes the current and future states of genetic epidemiology, whereas Weed (2006) discusses what epidemiologists need to do to improve their ability to meet their objectives.
+As noted, epidemiology is based on the idea that 'causes' (exposures) and 'outcomes' (health events) are part of a complex web of relationships.
+Consequently, epidemiologists base their research on the idea that there are multiple causes for almost every outcome and that a single cause can have multiple effects.
+This perspective is not universally shared by all animal-health researchers.
+In this current era, when great advances are being made in understanding the genetic components of some illnesses, a significant proportion of medical and veterinary research is focused on the characteristics of only direct causal agents and how they interact with the genetic makeup of the host of interest.
+As Diez-Roux (1998b) points out, while it is true that genetic abnormalities are important precursors of many diseases, in terms of maintaining health, the real questions relate to the extent that our current environmental exposures and lifestyles (animal management) lead to genetic defects as well as the extent to which these exposures and lifestyles allow specific genetic patterns to complete a sufficient cause of disease.
+(The concept of 'components of sufficient cause' is discussed in Section 1.6.1.)

-The acceptance of the concept(s) of multiple interacting causes varied with the dominant causal paradigm of the era.
-However, the roots of this concept can be traced back to at least 400 BC, when Hippocrates wrote Air, Waters and Places, in which he outlined the environmental features that should be noted in order to understand the health of populations.
-Based on this aspect of his writings, it is clear that Hippocrates had a strong multicausal concept about exposure factors in the environment being important 'causes' of disease occurrence.
-He also discussed the importance of the inhabitant's lifestyle (now often referred to as social epidemiology) as a key determinant of health status, further expanding the 'web of causation'.
-Nonetheless, his concepts linking the state of the environment and lifestyle to the occurrence of disease seem to have been short-lived; between 5 AD and 1750 AD, humoral imbalances (events within the individual) became the major paradigm of disease causation (Schwabe, 1982).
+From a historical perspective, it is evident that the acceptance of the concept(s) of multiple interacting causes has ebbed and flowed, depending on the dominant causal paradigm of the era.
+However, the roots of this concept can be traced back to at least 400 BC when the Greek physician, Hippocrates, wrote Air, Water and Places.
+He stated the environmental features that should be noted in order to understand the health of populations.
+Based on this aspect of his writing, it is clear that Hippocrates had a strong multicausal concept about exposure factors in the environment being important 'causes' of disease occurrence.
+He carried on to discuss the importance of the inhabitant's lifestyle as a key determinant of health status, further expanding the 'web of causation.'
+Nonetheless, his concepts linking the state of the environment and lifestyle to the occurrence of disease seem to have been short-lived as, between 5 and 1750 AD, humoral imbalances (events within the individual) became the major paradigm of disease causation (Schwabe, 1982).

-Between 1750 and 1885, the multifactorial nature of disease causation regained its credence as man-made environmental degradation came to be accepted as a central cause of disease.
-During this era, the prevalent causal paradigm was that disease was due to the effects of 'miasmas' (ie bad air).
-However, during the same era, medical statistics became well-established in France and Britain (Parodi et al, 2006).
-In France, physician Pierre Louis disproved the efficacy of blood-letting as a treatment for pneumonia, and Simon Poisson stressed the need to study large numbers of cases.
-In England, William Farr used demographic and health-related data to demonstrate the association of disease with urban poverty.
-During the mid-1800s, William Budd and John Snow conducted studies seeking to link contaminated water as the cause of cholera (Frerichs, 2001).
-Using a combination of astute observations about the lack of spread of the disease among health workers, the geographical distribution of cholera, the results of a series of observational studies, and their use of natural as well as contrived (removal of the Broad Street pump handle) experiments, Snow correctly concluded that cholera was being spread by water contaminated with sewage effluent.
-It is noteworthy that he arrived at this conclusion almost 30 years before the organism (Vibrio cholera) was discovered, thus demonstrating an important principle: disease can be prevented without knowing the proximal (ie direct) causal agent.
-During this same period, German pathologist Friedrich Henle was debunking miasma and demonstrating the role of 'microscopic living beings' (Parodi et al, 2006).
-Nonetheless, German pharmacologist Max Pettenkofer developed sound principles of public health based on preventing the untoward effects of miasma.
+Between 1750 and 1885, the multifactorial nature of disease causation returned when mancreated environmental filth became accepted as a central cause of disease, and the prevalent causal paradigm was that disease was due to the effects of miasmas (ie bad air).
+It was during the mid 1800s that John Snow conducted his studies on contaminated water as the cause of cholera (Frerichs, 2001).
+Using a combination of astute observations about the lack of spread of the disease among health workers, the geographical distribution of cholera, his findings in a series of observational studies, and his use of natural as well as contrived (removal of the Broad Street pump handle) experiments, Snow reached the correct conclusion about the transmission of cholera; namely, that it was spread by water contaminated by sewage effluent.
+It is noteworthy that he arrived at this conclusion almost 30 years before the organism (Vibrio cholera) was discovered, thus demonstrating an important principle: disease can be prevented without knowing the proximal causal agent.